romantolkachyov/django-bridge/README.md

 After installing you can create endpoints for your scripts and styles in any django app in `static/scripts` and `static/styles` respectevly.

-Script files must have '.js', '.coffee' or '.jsx' extensions and styles are '.css', '.scss' or '.less'.
+Script files must have '.js' or '.coffee' extensions and styles are '.css' or '.scss'.

 You may import scripts and styles from any other installed django apps inside yours using django app name.